-The website of a company, with its services or products, is a key point to the consumer.
+The website of a company, with its services or products, is often a key point to the consumer.
 It’s like an online office, so it’s very important to present services and products as authentic as possible, and to share relevant information with consumers.

 Below is a short research made by Kibo’s Consumer Trends Report in 2017.
 It’s about consumer shopping habits and online research made before shopping: